68: NO ROUGH RIDE TO SAGAMORE HILL

 Even though we had missed out on a Woodrow Wilson house when we first arrived in Princeton, the last three scheduled sites were all residences once used and lived-in by our 28th President.
 Two of the houses were ones he lived in while he lectured as a professor at Princeton; and the last home was where he stayed while serving as New Jersey’s governor.

-The first of the three Wilson sites we visited was a two-and-one-half-story house that was built in 1836 and luckily for us it was constructed very close to the sidewalk; which gave us easy access with no obstructions for pictures.
+The first of the three Wilson sites we visited was a two-and-one-half-story house that was built in 1836 and luckily for us it was constructed very close to the sidewalk, which gave us easy access with no obstructions for pictures.
 Professor Woodrow Wilson bought the home in 1889 and lived there until he moved into Prospect House as university president beginning in 1902.

 It was great that Wilson’s house was close to the public sidewalk.
 It’s location made it easy for me to pose for photos near the historic home without my photographer having to sneak onto the property.